Step 1: Overview

 Don’t try to cut an opening for a window or door with the wallpaper on your worktable.
 Instead, align the seam and smooth out as much of the sheet as possible up to the molding.
 Relief cuts (Photo 15) will allow the paper to lie flat on the wall.
 Make these gradually so you don’t overcut.
 Trim tight against the molding with the razor.
 Cut freehand along the contours and guide the razor with a broad knife on straight areas.
 Slit an “X” over electrical boxes and trim off the excess paper.
 CAUTION: The power must be off.

-Crucial Details for Buying Wallpaper
+Crucial Details for Buying Wallpaper for a How to Hang Wallpaper project

 The back of the wallpaper sample tells about ordering, durability and the essential hanging details you need to know.
 If the sample doesn’t have this information, ask the salesperson about each of the following categories.